OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

 'new_output file' containing new columns with calculated values
 ```
 The validated/ correct data can be used for the following data manipulations and for visualization.
-As well the calculated colunms will be created:
+As well the calculated colunms will be created
+          -Percent Change of Average Participation
+          -Percent Change of Total Benefits